marcelpetrick/DevNotes/BeenThereSeenThat/20230419_C_and_Cpp_Software_Testing_explained/README.md

 ![](img02.png)
 ![](img03.png)
 ![](img04.png)
-* plugins for ecplipse, visutal studio and visual studio code
+* plugins for eclipse, visual studio and visual studio code
-* different packages for different compliance reports - easily selectable via menues
+* different packages for different compliance reports - easily selectable via menus
 ![](img05.png)
 ![](img06.png)
 * configuration of the rules can be adapted as wished; picking from different sets